Maurice H. Rees

-Maurice Holmes Rees (April 27, 1880 – May 25, 1945) was American medical educator who served as Dean of the University of Colorado School of Medicine and Superintendent of the University of Colorado Hospital from 1920 to 1945.
+Maurice Holmes Rees (April 27, 1880 – May 25, 1945) was an American medical educator who served as Dean of the University of Colorado School of Medicine and Superintendent of the University of Colorado Hospital from 1920 to 1945.

 Early life and education

-Maurice Holmes Rees was born on April 27, 1880 in Newton, Iowa to Spencer Harris Rees and Margaret Holmes.
+Maurice Holmes Rees was born on April 27, 1880, in Newton, Iowa, to Spencer Harris Rees and Margaret Holmes.
 He attended Newton High School and served in the Iowa National Guard from 1889 to 1901, where he was honorably discharged.